2006–07 Georgia Tech Yellow Jackets men's basketball team

 The 2006–07 Georgia Tech Yellow Jackets men's basketball team represented the Georgia Institute of Technology in the 2006–07 college basketball season as a member of the Atlantic Coast Conference (ACC).
 The team was led by 7th-year head coach Paul Hewitt.
 Georgia Tech finished with a 20–12 record, and made the NCAA tournament, where they were defeated by UNLV.

 Pre-season

 Paul Hewitt recruited one of the best recruiting classes in Georgia Tech history bringing in McDonald's All-Americans forward Thaddeus Young and guard Javaris Crittenton.
-The team returned Jeremis Smith, Anthony Morrow, Mario West, and Ra'Sean Dickey as strong and experienced veterans to add needed balance to a very age polarized squad.
+The team returned Jeremis Smith, Anthony Morrow, Mario West, and Ra'Sean Dickey as veterans.